daphnesmit/prntr/README.md

 [Print.js](https://github.com/crabbly/print.js) but modern and maintained.

-*This initial version is a direct copy of Print.js but will be transformed into a type safe package.*
+*This is a fork of Print.js but transformed into a Typescript package.*

 🙏 Thank you [Rodrigo](https://github.com/crabbly) for all your hard work!